bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 private part of the key to the rest of the team, along with the name you just gave it in the dashboard.

-### Locate A Sensible SSH keypair (Developers)

-If your project is shared, the SSH public and private keypair will be given to you by the tech lead.
-This key has likely been alread added to the list of keypairs in the EC2 dashboard, and you'll need the name from the EC2 dashboard, as well as the *private* key of the keypair.

-## Ready Set Code!
+using `eb init` without a keypair argument will offer to create a keypair.

+## Technical Leaders Create The Project (ElasticBeanstalk "Application")

-### Create An Empty Project (ElasticBeanstalk "Application")
+### Create An Empty Project (Tech Leads)

 create a directory for your project and then initialize your new project with elastic beanstalk.